dechainers/dechainy/docs/developers.md

 - personalized control plane code is not safe to be executed, thus if you plan to use it in a real scenario please consider all the possible vulnerabilities/exploitations;
 - keep the source files as separated as possible, avoiding mixing functionalities that affects different component in the same file.

-Moreover, the source code is not the only one you can contribute to.
-In fact, there are different [tools](../tools) proposed, which implement enhanced functionalities within this framework, like DDoS detection.
-You can submit your own tool to enrich this list.

 ## 2. Documentation

 One of the most important rules is to develop well-documented code, in order to automatically generate the API documentation.